Drivers in Hier Config

 Example 1: Subclassing the Driver to Extend Rules

-In this approach, you create a new class that subclasses the base Cisco IOS driver and overrides its _instantiate_rules
+In this approach, you create a new class that subclasses the base Cisco IOS driver and overrides its _instantiate_rules method to customize the rules.

 from hier_config.models import (